tlswg/tls13-spec/draft-ietf-tls-tls13.md

   alert.

 legacy_compression_method
-: A single byte of value 0.
+: A single byte which MUST have the value 0.

 extensions
 : A list of extensions.
 The ServerHello MUST only include extensions